GoogleCloudPlatform/cpp-samples/getting-started/gke/README.md

 ### Create a service account for the GKE workload

-The GKE workload will need a GCP service account to access GCP resources, pick a name and create the account:
+The GKE workload will need a GCP service account to access GCP resources.
+Pick a name and create the account:

 ```sh
 readonly SA_ID="gcs-index-worker-sa"